Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monsters as Races.md

 Those with 2 or more Hit Dice have statistics based on these Hit Dice plus Hit Dice for class levels (if any).

+### Experience for Monsters
-**Experience for Monsters:** A monster with Hit Dice of 1 or less, no level adjustment, and class levels uses the same tables as standard PC races when determining experience needed.
+A monster with Hit Dice of 1 or less, no level adjustment, and class levels uses the same tables as standard PC races when determining experience needed.